 Wisdom teeth removed before age 20 often have better results.
 This is because the roots are not fully developed.
 This allows for an easier removal and better healing.
 As a person ages, the roots become longer and curved.
 Bone becomes more rigid and complications can develop.

 Complications of an impacted tooth include:

-Call your dentist if there is an unemerged tooth (or partially emerged tooth) and pain in the gums or other symptoms have developed.
+Call your dentist if you have an unemerged tooth (or partially emerged tooth) and you have pain in the gums or other symptoms.